guan7/academic-kickstart/content/authors/admin/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/guan7

+# Link to a PDF of your resume/CV from the About widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
--icon: resume
+-icon: cv
   icon_pack: ai
   link: files/cv.pdf

-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.